iseanc/readme-generator/data/README.md

 ## Contributing

-Add a new issue on our GitHub repo.
+Please open an issue on the GitHub repo.

 ## Tests

-Perform any tests you like.
+No tests defined.

 ## Questions